daraghs-code/btc_linear-regression_backtest/README.md

 Risk free rate of 0% in Sharpe.
 Am apprehensive about cumulative return, live conditions (slippage etc.) can diminish this.

-Further work: extract prediction distribution, only take trade if a certain amount of the distribution is above\below todays close price. this may increase the accuracy.
+Further work: extract prediction distribution, only take trade if a certain amount of the distribution is above\below todays close price.
+This may increase the accuracy.